Superclass and Subclass in Java

 In this tutorial, we will understand the concepts of superclass and subclass in Java with the help of various examples.

 Inheritance is one of the most powerful features of object-oriented programming (OOP) in Java.
 It is a technique which allows us to create a new class by extending a previously declared class.
-That is, we can create a new class from the existing class.
+We can create a new class from the existing class.

 By using the inheritance concept, we can acquire all the features (members) of a class and use them in another class by relating the objects of two classes.

 A class that is used to create a new class is called superclass in Java.
-In the words, the class from where a subclass inherits the features is called superclass.
-It is also called a base class or parent class.
+In other words, the class from where a subclass inherits the features is called superclass.
+It is also called a base class or parent class in Java.

 A class that inherits all the members (fields, method, and nested classes) from the other class is called subclass in Java.
 In simple words, a newly created class is called subclass.
-It is also called a derived class, child class, or extended class.
+It is also called a derived class, child class, or extended class in Java.

 Thus, the process of creating a subclass from a superclass is called inheritance in Java.
 Let’s take some important example programs based on superclass and subclass in Java that will help to you to clear concepts of inheritance.